-What you’ve seen and heard about Hawaii is absolutely true: It’s an amazing paradise filled with endless beaches, beautiful scenery and a plethora of outdoor adventures.
+What you have seen and heard about Hawaii is absolutely true: it’s an amazing paradise filled with endless beaches, beautiful scenery and a plethora of outdoor adventures.
 I chose to spend most of my time in Hawaii on the island of Kauai because I told it was more rugged, more beautiful and more off the beaten track than some of the other islands.
-It did not disappoint!
+It did not disappoint.

 Pre Trip Planning

 I recommend downloading iBird Hawaii & Palau Guide to Birds for your phone.
 It has beautiful drawings as well as photographs submitted by users.
 You can also filter species by island to get a better sense of what is possible to see on Kauai or any other island you choose to visit.
 Only available for iOS.

 I also recommend looking at eBird to review recent sightings and birding hotspots around Kauai: 160 species have been recorded here.
 Check eBird’s bar charts to find out what time of year to see a particular species and how frequently it has been reported.